-What is life like during lockdown in
+What is life like during lockdown in Phi Phi Island?

 I have been waiting till the end of April to write this post to be able to digest and gather information and see what will happen during this time in Koh Phi Phi.
+Nobody knew what to expect at the begging of the pandemic and it’s been nerve-wracking to see the virus spreading around the world, including Thailand.
+Now, after a month in the “lockdown”, I can honestly describe the situation on the island and post some current photos from Phi Phi Island.
+Is Phi Phi quarantine hell or paradise heaven?

 I first visited Koh Phi Phi in 2006 and been permanently living here for 8 years since 2012.
 Phi Phi island is one of the top tourist destinations in Thailand and the whole of South-East Asia.
 The islands are known for its bustling and energetic atmosphere, stunning landscapes, and amazing marine life.

-During high season, thousands of tourists and day-trippers arrive at its shores and it is safe to say that 90% of the population of Koh Phi Phi works in tourism or is somehow dependent on the daily visitors.
+During high season, thousands of tourists and day-trippers arrive at its shores and it is safe to say that90% of the population of Koh Phi Phi works in tourism or is somehow dependenton the daily visitors.

+You can imagine how extremely the coronavirus pandemic affected life on the island and put almost all businesses in a complete standstill.
 In early March it was apparent that this year’s season will be coming to its end earlier, although nobody knew then exactly how much it will affect Thailand and tourism in the following months.

 MARCH 2020